kernelcrash/electron-rom-emulator/README.md

    ?&FC0F = 1
 ```
 That tells it to take the rom in 'roms/1' and insert it into slot 15 (ie. 'F').
 If I wanted
 to put Viewsheet in I would go '?&FC0F = 2' .
-If I wanted Hopper in slot 14 (ie. 'E' )
+If I wanted Hopper in slot 4 (ie. '4' )
 instead then I would go :
 ```
-   ?&FC0E = 1
+   ?&FC04 = 1
 ```
 After you insert a ROM like this, you can ctrl-break to reboot the Electron, and hopefully
 you should be able to interact with the ROM.